Kentucky

 UOCAVA voters can use the Federal Post Card Application (FPCA) to register to vote and to request an absentee ballot.
 Visit the Kentucky Board of Elections Military and Overseas Voter Portal.
 Voters can use the state’s Absentee Ballot Status Tool to check if their absentee ballot was sent and received.

-The Federal Write-in Absentee Ballot (FWAB) is a back-up ballot that can be used by UOCAVA voters.
+Federal Write-In Absentee Ballot: The Federal Write-in Absentee Ballot (FWAB) is a back-up ballot that can be used by UOCAVA voters.
 UOCAVA voters can use the FWAB whether they are located inside or outside the United States (including APO and FPO addresses), provided they are away from their voting residence for service-related activities.
 UOCAVA voters must apply for a regular ballot early enough for their local election officials to receive the request at least 14 days before the election.
-If a UOCAVA voter does not receive a regular ballot in time, he/she may use the FWAB.
+If a UOCAVA voter does not receive a regular ballot in time, the voter may use the FWAB.
 The FWAB must be received by the local voting officials in Kentucky no later than 6:00 p.m. on Election Day.
 For specific instructions, visit the FVAP’s Kentucky-specific FVAP page.

-Kentucky voters convicted only of a misdemeanor are eligible to vote unless they are imprisoned.
 Kentucky residents with a felony conviction are not eligible to vote unless they have had their civil or voting rights restored.
 Rights are restored automatically to people with some past felony convictions who: have completed their full sentence, probation, and parole; or are still on probation or parole only because of unpaid fines or restitution.
 Rights are not restored automatically to people who were: convicted of bribery, treason, sex offenses, and certain violent offenses; convicted in a different state; or convicted of federal crimes.

 Questions about voting in Kentucky?